Valeriy Igoshev

 Valeriy Victorovich Igoshev (born March 4, 1956, Moscow, Russia; Russian: Игошев, Валерий Викторович) is a Russian scientist.
-He is the lead researcher of the Department of Manuscripts of the State Research Institute of the Art Restorations in Moscow.
-His expertise is in the attribution of ancient liturgical books and Russian metal art from the 14th to 20th centuries.
+He is a lead researcher in the Department of Manuscripts of the State Research Institute of the Art Restorations in Moscow.
+His expertise is in attributing ancient liturgical books and Russian metal art from the 14th to 20th centuries.

-Igoshev works in the field of restoration and reconstruction of historical objects, icons, church utensils, and temple decorations and is a metal art restorer.

 Biography

-In 1990, Valeriy Igoshev graduated from one of the oldest Russian schools for industrial, monumental, and decorative art and design, the Stroganov Moscow State University of Arts and Industry as a specialist in Metal Art.
-He earned a PhD in 1994 from MVHPU S.G.
-Stroganov, specialty: state code 17.00.05 - arts, crafts, and architecture and became Doctor of Science (D.Sc.) in 2008: MGHPU S.G.
+In 1990, Valeriy Igoshev graduated from the Russian school for industrial, monumental, and decorative art and design, the Stroganov Moscow State University of Arts and Industry, as a specialist in Metal Art.

+He earned his PhD in 1994 from MVHPU S.G.
+Stroganov, specialty: state code 17.00.05 - arts, crafts, and architecture, and became Doctor of Science (D.Sc.) in 2008: MGHPU S.G.
 Stroganov (specialty: state code 17.00.04 - fine, decorative and applied arts and architecture).
 Since 1978, he has been a researcher at the State Research Institute of Art Restorations.

-Igoshev has taught and participated in the creation of training programs for art restorers in a number of educational institutions:
+Igoshev has taught and participated in the creation of training programs for art restorers in several educational institutions: